 No. California does not have either one of these taxes, which is why a living trust, or revocable trust, works perfectly in California and protects your beneficiaries from having to pay a tax on your estate upon receipt.
 (There is a federal tax, but this only applies to a single person estate valued at $5.49 million or above and $11 million or above for a couple.)

 Why should I have a health care directive?

 A health care directive allows you to express your wishes regarding your health care and even end of life decisions in a situation where you may be unable to communicate these wishes to your physician.
 You are able to appoint the person you want and trust to be in this role and this is a source of comfort for you and is preferred by physicians.
 Letting your family know in advance what you wish to happen prevents family members from making these hard decisions, especially when they will already be emotional.

-- What is probate?
-Probate is a formal legal process which varies slightly by state.
+Probate is a formal legal process that varies slightly by state.
 Probate will give legal recognition to a will and will appoint the executor if one has not been designated prior.

 California Probate Code § 10810